Automakers' Road to Self-Driving: Build or Partner?

 Huawei’s commitment to this partnership is evident, with the A5L expected to house the latest iteration of its QianKun ADS3.0 smart driving system—an entry for Huawei into the realm of fuel vehicles after anchoring its presence primarily in the fully electric domain.

-Unlike previous discourses surrounding OEM 'soul theories'—a concept propagated by SAIC’s leadership regarding maintaining proprietary control over technology—Audi's move to embrace external expertise illustrates a shift in focus towards collaboration over competition in the tech-oriented auto environment
+Unlike previous discourses surrounding OEM 'soul theories'—a concept propagated by SAIC’s leadership regarding maintaining proprietary control over technology—Audi's move to embrace external expertise illustrates a shift in focus towards collaboration over competition in the tech-oriented auto environment.
+The necessity to innovate amid intensified competition obfuscates the once-dominant stance of traditional manufacturers deciding solely in-house capabilities would suffice for advancements in smart vehicle systems.

 Leave A Comment